alxmrs/huh-computer-music/README.md

 ## Installation

-In a little while, this module will be pip-installable.
-For the time being, please clone or download this repository and then install as follows:

-1. Create a virtual python environment using your favorite method.
-Or, simply call `make env`.
-2. Install the project requirements:
- - `make reqs`
- - or `pip3 install -r requirements.txt`

-To view all workflow commands, simply run `make`.
+1. Clone this repository
+2. `pip install -e .`

+### Developer setup

+`pip install -e .[dev]`

 ## Usage

 ### CLI

-`bin/bish` is an experimental script to pipeline commands for sound generation.
+`bish` is an experimental script to pipeline commands for sound generation.

-`bin/bish --help` will print the full list of commands.
+`bish --help` will print the full list of commands.

 Each command comes with aliases.
 They can either be called by their partial name (`multiply` --> `mul`) or by their initials (`time-series` --> `ts`).

-`bin/bish <cmd> --help` will print the unabridged docs for the command.
+`bish <cmd> --help` will print the unabridged docs for the command.

 #### Examples

-`bin/bish period trace ts osc scale-map vco mul -v 0.05 trace speaker`
+`bish period trace ts osc scale-map vco mul -v 0.05 trace speaker`

 TODO(#13)